VannessaMartinez/VannessaMartinez/README.md

-- 👋 Hi, I’m @VannessaMartinez
+- 👋 Hi, I’m @VannessaMartinez, i'm a Audio Enginner looking for a new career path in programming an tech.
 - 👀 I’m interested in Videogames Development, Data Science and IA.
 - 🌱 I’m currently learning Software Development and Data Science.
 - 💞️ I’m looking to collaborate on projects that involve data analysis, videogames development and audio applications.